krzemienski/awesome-from-stars/README.md

 * [AK1194/Video-Compression-motion-estimation-block-video-encoder](https://github.com/AK1194/Video-Compression-motion-estimation-block-video-encoder): This repository is about video compression, and more specifically about the motion estimation block (ME block) of a video encoder.
 It is a research project for developing an efficient motion estimation algorithm, so that the video compression technology can keep pace with the high frame rate videos and high resolution videos.
 * [leandromoreira/video-containers-debugging-tools](https://github.com/leandromoreira/video-containers-debugging-tools): A set of command lines to debug video streaming files like mp4 (MPEG-4 Part 14), ts (MPEG-2 Part 1), fmp4 in Dash, HLS, or MSS, with or without DRM.
 * [caacuk/video-conversion-app](https://github.com/caacuk/video-conversion-app): Flask Web Application - Video Conversion
+* [IAmBlackHacker/Video-Downloader](https://github.com/IAmBlackHacker/Video-Downloader): This script for download videos from anywhere and live streaming on vlc player
 * [Unrud/video-downloader](https://github.com/Unrud/video-downloader): Download videos from websites like YouTube and many others (based on yt-dlp)
 * [shrimpgo/video-downloader](https://github.com/shrimpgo/video-downloader): Helper to download HLS videos
 * [NVIDIA/video-sdk-samples](https://github.com/NVIDIA/video-sdk-samples): Samples demonstrating how to use various APIs of NVIDIA Video Codec SDK